📖FAQ

 OpenTrade Foundation is the sole shareholder of OpenTrade SPC.
 It serves to make OpenTrade SPC bankruptcy remote by ensuring that Five Sigma and Open Trade Technology Ltd have no ownership stake in OpenTrade SPC, meaning its assets would not form part of their bankruptcy estates in the event either party were to become insolvent.
 The OpenTrade Foundation's supervisor is Leeward Management, a leading corporate service provider in the Cayman Islands.

 AWR Capital is a London-based algorithmic trading hedge fund and financial services company founded by leading financial executives and portfolio managers.
-It advises OpenTrade SPC and executes the delta-neutral SOL carry trade.
+It advises OpenTrade SPC and is responsible for execution of the the delta-neutral SOL carry trade.

 Five Sigma Finance Ltd. ("Investment Advisor")